esilver0/CATT/sslstrip-experiment.md

 </pre>
 Replace the part in bold with the file location.

-You need to clear any line containg nyu.
-You can clear the entire file if you want.
+Clear any line containg nyu. *See WARNING ABOVE*

 After saving the changes, run